-To bugfix the implemented Petri net patterns BPEL2oWFN implements a graph representation of the generate Petri net.
+To bugfix1 the implemented Petri net patterns BPEL2oWFN implements a graph representation of the generate Petri net.
+Furthermore, the CFG can be printed as dot output.

-&lt;sup>1 The Petri nets usually have a large number of nodes so that the graphical representation of a 'real world' process would not be suitable to process, read or understand.
+1 The Petri nets usually have a large number of nodes so that the graphical representation of a 'real world' process would not be suitable to process, read or understand.
 That is why the Dot output shall be seen as a means to debug small patterns.